Table of Contents

 The other core reason for worker dissatisfaction is the lack of development and mobility.
 One study found that 67% of workers would stay in a job they hated if they had internal opportunities to gain new skills and advance quickly.

 Finally, remote and hybrid work arrangements, which proved immensely popular with employees, are now being reversed for many, leading to dissatisfaction.
 While workers employed in retail, manufacturing, hospitality, food service, and healthcare are not eligible for such arrangements, 53% of remote-capable workers are hybrid (and 27% fully remote).
 Yet even they have issues.
-While over half of remote-capable workers work on hybrid schedules and locations, only 34% have been issued formal guidance on when or how frequently to work at home vs. shared offices and what activities to participate in on-site, such as team-based collaboration, performance feedback, or team building.
+While over half of remote-capable workers work on hybrid schedules and locations, only 34% have received formal guidance on when or how often to work from home vs. shared offices, and what activities to participate in on-site, such as team-based collaboration, performance feedback, or team building.

 2025 HR priorities for planning and consideration